 The event is free to the public.
 But tickets can be purchased for crawfish, jambalaya and beer, including beer from Fat Bottom Brewing, Sweetwater Brewing and Schlafly Beer.
 There will also be a kid’s area, face painting and more.
 Tables and chairs will be provided, but lawn chairs and blankets are welcome as well.
 For complete event details and to purchase tickets online visit www.MudBugsandMusicNashville.com.

 “The Walk is the Arthritis Foundation’s signature event that attracts over 1500 participants each year.
 The addition of Mudbugs & Music festival provides a fun filled festival all day long for walk participants.
 What more could you ask for - live music, crawfish, jambalaya and beer,” said Jim Shivers, Mudbugs & Music Event Chair.

 About the Arthritis Foundation

-Arthritis is much more widespread than imagined, affecting 50 million Americans, roughly one out of five adults, and approximately 300,000 children.
-In Tennessee, more than 1.2 million adults and nearly 6,000 children have a doctor-diagnosed form of arthritis.
-The Arthritis Foundation is committed to raising awareness and reducing the impact of this serious, painful and unacceptable disease, which can severely damage joints and rob people of living life to its fullest.
-The organization’s local offices assist thousands of individuals and families each year through empowering programs like Camp AcheAway for children with arthritis, and the evidence-based Programs for Better Living courses including aquatics, exercise, Tai Chi and Walk With Ease.
+The Arthritis Foundation is committed to raising awareness and reducing the impact of arthritis, a serious, painful and unacceptable disease that can severely damage joints and rob people of living life to its fullest.
+The organization’s local offices assist thousands of individuals and families each year through empowering programs like Camp AcheAway for children and teens with arthritis, and the evidence-based Programs for Better Living courses including Aquatics, Exercise, Tai Chi and Walk With Ease.
 The Arthritis Foundation is the world’s largest private nonprofit funder of arthritis research, investing more than $450 million in strategic initiatives resulting in treatments that have given mobility back to countless patients.